Denis Perera: Higher command

-During his career he had been attached to several Sri Lankan High Commissions and had been the Military Attaché of the Sri Lankan High Commission in London for three years and thereafter served as second in command of the 1st Field Engineer Regiment, Ceylon Engineers.
+He then served as the Military Attaché of the High Commission of Ceylon in London for three years and thereafter served as second in command of the 1st Field Engineer Regiment, Ceylon Engineers.
 He initiated the indigenous officer training program at the Army Training Centre in 1968.
 Promoted to Lieutenant Colonel on 1 October 1969, he was the Commandant of the Army Training Centre from 1969 to 1972 during the 1971 Insurrection and served as Commander, Southern Command.
 Thereafter having attended the National Defence College, New Delhi, he served as Commander, Northern Command; Director Plans and Director Operations and Training at Army Headquarters before being appointed Chief of Staff, having been promoted Colonel on 31 January 1973.
-In 1976 he served as the chief coordinator for all foreign delegations during the Non Aligned Nations Summit and was promoted Brigadier on 5 August 1977.
+In 1976 he served as the chief coordinator for all foreign delegations during the Non Aligned Nations Summit and was promoted to Brigadier on 5 August 1977.

 Army commander

 Promoted to Major General on 14 October 1977, he was appointed Commander of the Sri Lankan Army, as the youngest officer to be promoted to the post at age of 46 and first engineering officer.
 He would hold this post till 31 October 1981 when he retired from the army having been promoted to the rank of Lieutenant General on his last day of service.
-In 2007 he was awarded with the rank of full general.
+After 26 years of his retirement, in 2007 he was awarded the rank of full general.

 During his tenure as the army commander, he played a pivotal role in establishing the Sir John Kotelawala Defence Academy (KDA) after receiving Kandawala from Sir John Kotelawala to establish a defence University.
 For establishing the KDA, he was made a Fellow of the Chartered Management Institute of the United Kingdom and the Institute of Management of Sri Lanka.
 KDA awarded him a Doctor of Letters (Honoris Causa) and he was made its second Chancellor on 9 November 1995 and served till 30 December 2010.
-He created the path for Sri Lankan women to join the army as ordinary soldiers by conceiving the idea of the Sri Lanka Army Women's Corps.
+He created the path for Sri Lankan women to join the army as ordinary soldiers by coining the idea of the Sri Lanka Army Women's Corps.